MathieuTurcotte/node-backoff/README.md

 ### backoff.reset()

-Reset the timeout delay to the initial timeout value and stop any backoff operation in progress.
+Reset the backoff delay to the initial backoff delay and stop any backoff operation in progress.
 After reset, a backoff instance can and should be reused.